 - Is performed through a quick, routine blood draw conveniently administered right in your office

-- Delivers objective, reproducible results within about two days1
+- Provides objective, reproducible results within 72 hours

-- Complements your current noninvasive assessment of CAD, while improving diagnostic accuracy for obstructive CAD1
+- Complements your current noninvasive assessment of CAD, while improving diagnostic accuracy for obstructive CAD1, 2

 For a complete description of the intended use population for Corus CAD, please see the Corus CAD Intended Use Statement.

 To help you incorporate Corus CAD into your practice, CardioDx® provides:

 - Specialized consultations with a CardioDx clinician to assist in patient selection and test result interpretation

 - Easy, 24-hour access to your patients' reports and customized charts, as well as tables, through a secure, web-based Clinician Access Portal

 - A dedicated team of insurance experts available to work with patients, clinicians, and payers to obtain positive reimbursement through billing and appeals.
 The team can also assist by providing financial assistance through the CARE Patient Financial Assistance Program